bitleak/lmstfy/README.md

 - timeout: the longest to time to wait before a job is available (default: 0)
 - ttr:     time-to-run of the job in seconds, if the job is not delete in this period, it will be re-queued  (default: 2 minutes)
+- count: how many jobs expect to be consumed (default: 1)

 #### Response